I have always been a huge meat fan, this time I want to share with you my passion for the delicious “chicharrones”.

-Many people are not aware were to find the best chicharrones in the country.
+Many people are not aware of where to find the best chicharrones in the country.
 I must say, all over Costa Rica you will find very good spots for your “gallo de Chicharron” (when this piece of meat is eaten with a tortilla is called “gallo”).
-Chicharrones are found at special occasions, family or friends’ gatherings and even at towns’ festivities.
+Chicharrones are found on special occasions, family or friends’ gatherings and even at towns’ festivities.

-Please share if you like it and let me know if you tried them and which has been your favourite place.
+Please share if you like it and let me know if you tried them and which has been your favorite place.

 See you soon!
-I am preparing and additional blog with some other activities to do at Puriscal, besides eating chicharrones.
+I am preparing an additional blog with some other activities to do at Puriscal, besides eating chicharrones.